Understanding Chemical Pregnancy

 What Are The Emotional & Physical Effects of a Chemical Pregnancy?

-Regardless of how you respond emotionally, you must be sure to tend to your health after a chemical pregnancy.
+Regardless of how you respond emotionally, you must be sure to address your health after a chemical pregnancy.
 Though most chemical pregnancies will naturally be flushed out, it is recommended that you meet with your doctor to make sure everything is ok.
-You will also want to make sure that your hCG (human chorionic gonadotropin) levels return to a pre-conception level.
+You will also want to make sure that your HCG (human chorionic gonadotropin) levels return to a pre-conception level.
 If you want to try again, most doctors will say that you do not have to wait for a certain amount of recovery time; however, it may be beneficial to wait for three months like you would for a normal miscarriage.

 Can a Chemical Pregnancy Be Avoided?